ONLINE PRIVACY FOR KIDS & PARENTS

 -

 Make strong passwords.
-For example, mix upper and lowercase letters with symbols and numbers.
+For example, mix upper and lowercase letters with symbols and numbers, or better yet, use a password manager to generate and store them.

 -